2020PB/police-brutality/reports/Pennsylvania.md

 ### Police pepper spray protesters as they push protest into park | August 19th

-A protest in Pittsburgh faced off with police when protesters stood at the edge of a sidewalk, while police stood in the road.
+A protest in Pittsburgh faced off with police when protesters stood at the edge of a sidewalk, while police stood in the road, believed to be on Penn Avenue near Bakery Square.
 Police then pushed protesters from the sidewalk into the park.
 Protesters passively resisted the shoving and were pepper sprayed.

 tags: baton, less-lethal, pepper-spray, protester, push, shove, spray

 id: pa-pittsburgh-8

-geolocation:
+geolocation: 40.4559469,-79.9152413

 **Links**